Awesome Web Designer Job Description Template

 ❌ But don’t define the timeline

-It’s not your job to lay out a complete timeline for the project.
-Again this is part of what you’re paying an expert to do for you.
-Deliverable due dates for the project should be created later by the freelancer or agency once they build their process around your targets.
+It’s not your job to lay out a complete timeline for the job or project.
+Again this is part of what you will be paying an expert to do for you.
+Deliverable due dates for the project should be created later by the designer once they build their process around your targets.

 ✅ Ask for references